PBI-David/Deneb-Showcase/README.md

 ## Particle Simulation Background

 A simple particle simulation which can be used for a landing page background.
+Advanced version supports mouse repel and particle drag.

 [Online Editor](https://evyb.short.gy/TFWfbe)